 Our model shows that Obama was an huge favorite to win the election throughout the entire cycle, despite him being neck-to-neck with Romney according to the national polls.
 This is a perfect illustration of how the Electoral College renders winning the national popular vote almost useless.

 Notice that we correctly predict the favorite to win every state, except for Florida (even though some of our early predictions do correctly give Florida to Obama).
-A possible explanation for this discrepancy could be related to pollster biases we didn’t take into account.
+A possible explanation for this discrepancy could have something to do with pollster biases we didn’t take into account.
 Or this could simply be a surprising result too—small probability events do occur (in fact, they occur all the time).

 The overall accuracy of our predictions gives us great confidence in our estimates of this year’s election.

 Hillary Clinton and Donald Trump are the favorites to win the presidency.
 However, there are 2 other serious players in this election: Gary Johnson and Jill Stein.
 Although their chances of winning are currently very low, they are the only other candidates who have a theoretical chance of winning the election.
 By ‘theoretical chance’ I mean that they are going to be on the ballot in enough states to be able to win at least 270 electoral votes.
 Also, even if they don’t win, they can have a significant effect on the election outcome if they manage to “steal” enough votes from Trump or Clinton.
 Especially if they do so disproportionately and in key states.